 The United States and other Allies helped build a new Japan.

 In 1946, the government declared that 1,850 kanji characters were official and publishers should attempt to limit their printing to those characters.

 In 1981 the number was increased to 1,945 kanji characters.
 Despite the complexity of kanji with hira gana and kata kana, Japan has one of the world’s highest literacy rates.
-Although kata kana was favored for almost all non-kanji writing, around 1985 hira gana became the standard for Japanese words, and kata kana for all ‘borrowed’ words and names from other languages.
+Although kata kana was favored for almost all non-kanji writing, around 1965 hira gana became the standard for Japanese words, and kata kana for all ‘borrowed’ words and names from other languages.
 And there are many.
 Early on, pan was adopted from the Portuguese for bread, which they introduced to Japan.
 In today’s technical and electronic world, the Japanese have adopted hundreds of otherwise foreign words.